casheridan/sitescan-repair/README_DEPLOYMENT.md

 openssl rand -base64 32
 ```

-### Step 4: Wait for Deployment
+### Step 5: Wait for Deployment

 Railway will:
 1. ✅ Install Node.js and Python dependencies
 2. ✅ Build the React frontend
+3. ✅ Initialize PostgreSQL database
-3. ✅ Start the backend server
+4. ✅ Start the backend server
-4. ✅ Serve the application
+5. ✅ Serve the application

 This takes about 5-10 minutes on first deploy.

-### Step 5: Test Your App
+### Step 6: Test Your App

 Click **"Open App"** in Railway dashboard and test:
 - ✅ User registration